ansys/api-eigen-example/doc/source/users_guide/index.rst

    #include <apieigen/grpc/GRPCServer.hpp>

-The API gRPC C++ server is characterized for being a standalone gRPC application.
+The API gRPC C++ server is characterized for being a standalone gRPC app.
 This server is intended to be run easily with the following commands.

 If you created a simple ``server.cpp`` file, you could do the following: